yeoman/update-notifier/readme.md

 	updateCheckInterval: 1000 * 60 * 60 * 24 * 7 // 1 week
 });

+if (notifier.update) {
 	console.log(`Update available: ${notifier.update.latest}`);
+}
 ```

 ## How

 Whenever you initiate the update notifier and it's not within the interval threshold, it will asynchronously check with npm in the background for available updates, then persist the result.
-The next time the notifier is initiated the result will be loaded into the `.update` property.
+The next time the notifier is initiated, the result will be loaded into the `.update` property.
 This prevents any impact on your package startup performance.
-The check process is done in a unref'ed [child process](http://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options).
+The update check is done in a unref'ed [child process](https://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options).
 This means that if you call `process.exit`, the check will still be performed in its own process.

+The first time the user runs your app, it will check for an update, and even if an update is available, it will wait the specified `updateCheckInterval` before notifying the user.
+This is done to not be annoying to the user, but might surprise you as an implementer if you're testing whether it works.
+Check out [`example.js`](example.js) to quickly test out `update-notifier` and see how you can test that it works in your app.

 ## API

-### updateNotifier(options)
+### notifier = updateNotifier(options)

 Checks if there is an available update.
-Accepts settings defined below.
-Returns an object with update info if there is an available update, otherwise `undefined`.
+Accepts options defined below.
+Returns an instance with an `.update` property there is an available update, otherwise `undefined`.

 ### options

 #### pkg

-Type: `object`
+Type: `Object`

 ##### name